vsevolodnedora/bns_ppr_tools/README.md

 1) parse set of `outflow_surface_det_0_fluxdens.asc` files from every output-xxxx into a singular .h5 file with the same data, just reshaped onto a spherical grid with `n_theta` and `n_phi` parameters of the grid.
 To do that for data from detector (-d), run
 `python outflowed.py -s simulation_name -i /path_to_this_dir/ -o /path_to_output/ --eos /path/to/hydro_eos_file.h5 -t reshape -d 0`
 2) do the comprehensive, easily extendeble analysis of this data.
-Available standart methods (-t otion):
+Available standart methods (-t otion).
+For that mask option (-m) has to set.
+For example: `-t geo` would stand for geodesic criteria to unbound material.
 -t all (to do all the below mention tasks one after another) -t hist (creates and plot histograms of variables that speified with option -v, like -v Y_e theta vel_inf ) -t corr (creates and plots correlations (2D histograms) of pairs of variables that speified with option -v, like -v Y_e theta vel_inf theta)